CommanderAstern/encode-multiversX/README.md

 - [ ] Extend interaction to other contracts
     - [ ] ERC721
     - [ ] ERC1155
+- [ ] Allow Interaction of all contracts given ABI
 <p align="right">(<a href="#readme-top">back to top</a>)</p>